asyncapi/learning-paths/100-level-AsyncAPI-Intro/intro.md

 Furthermore, the AsyncAPI ecosystem includes tools and code generators designed to take an AsyncAPI definition and automatically generate client and server code in multiple programming languages.
 Such functionality expedites development while significantly reducing potential errors when handling messages.

 ### Real-world use cases of AsyncAPI
-Eve collaborates with Adeo to address their logistics challenge using AsyncAPI.
-Adeo, a global logistics giant operating in multiple countries with varying currencies, faces the complex task of calculating order logistics costs and route optimization for hundreds to thousands of requests, each with varying processing times.
+Eve collaborates with Guild to address their logistics challenge using AsyncAPI.
+Guild, a global logistics giant operating in multiple countries with varying currencies, faces the complex task of calculating order logistics costs and route optimization for hundreds to thousands of requests, each with varying processing times.

-Eve introduces AsyncAPI to Adeo, explaining how it can process their requests asynchronously, enabling simultaneous calculations (requests) without waiting for one request to finish before moving on to the next.
+Eve introduces AsyncAPI to Guild, explaining how it can process their requests asynchronously, enabling simultaneous calculations (requests) without waiting for one request to finish before moving on to the next.
 Multiple requests are processed, and a result (response) is sent to the appropriate user once the calculation is performed.

-Having assisted Adeo, Eve enjoys her chicken lasagna in her backyard while stargazing.
+Having assisted Guild, Eve enjoys her chicken lasagna in her backyard while stargazing.
 Amidst the stars, she spots what initially seems like Haley's Comet but soon realizes it's something else entirely.
 To her shock, a spaceship crash-lands in her backyard!